 Remote and/or isolated schools receive funding through the location allocation in the base.

-The Local Schools, Local Decisions reform and the Rural and Remote Education Blueprint for Action promote the importance of collaboration and networking between schools.
+The Rural and Remote Education Blueprint for Action promoted the importance of collaboration and networking between schools.
 The location allocation recognises that some isolated schools are disadvantaged because it is more difficult to interact for professional learning.
 Additional funding is provided to counteract this remoteness.
-In 2019 the location allocation is delivering funding to approximately 1,000 schools to recognise needs in relation to:
+In 2020 the location allocation has delivered funding to approximately 1,016 schools to recognise needs in relation to:

 - remoteness – disadvantage due to distance from population centres and the additional cost of goods and services